A Review of Articular Cartilage Pathology and the Use of Glucosamine Sulfate

 CONCLUSIONS/RECOMMENDATIONS: Clinical studies indicate that glucosamine sulfate has been shown to be a safe and relatively effective treatment for osteoarthritis.
 However, no evidence to date supports or refutes a carryover effect to the athletic population and the injuries that occur in sport.

 James, Carey-Beth and Uhl, Timothy L., "A Review of Articular Cartilage Pathology and the Use of Glucosamine Sulfate" (2001).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 28.